leeziwong/thing-n-think/javascript/rxjs-play/think/observable.md

 # # The second step, unsubscribe

-For this part, please refer to `Subscription`.
+For "unsubscribe", some advanced concepts might need to refer to `Subscription`.
 We can only unsubscribe asynchronous source, but not synchronous source.

 ```js
 import { fromEvent } from 'rxjs';